smalljaguar/logging_test/NOTES.md

 - If running out of space in RAM, try wrapping constant strings in `F` macro which puts them in flash (read-only)
 - log getCalibration only when it's not 3 and/or it changes, and/or at a slower rate
 - preallocate estimated string len
-- truncate logged decimal places (second param of `String` is decimalPlaces) Medium optimisations:
+Medium optimisations:
 - switch from SD lib to SDFAT which uses exFAT, buffers things for you
 - instead of creating new buffer string each time, reuse the same one, clearing it at the end of each loop